FoxComm/highlander/docs/terraform.md

 	**Note**: since statefile must be shared with everyone, only one person should run the `terraform` commands at a time.

+	**Note**: you need to be connected to our VPN, to provision machines.

 ## Links

 * [Terraform Documentation](https://www.terraform.io/docs/index.html)